MightyManrock/roguelike_tutorial/README.md

 - The player and monsters have a "power" stat that adds bonus damage.
 - Armor equipment and monsters have an "armor" stat that is used to mitigate damage.
 - Damage Types and Affinities:
-   - Monster attacks and weapons have damage types.
+   - Monster attacks and weapons have damage types—potentially multiple damage types.
    - Monsters have damage affinities, e.g., a monster may be weak to or immune to a certain kind of damage, resist or absorb certain other kinds of damage, etc.
    - Armor can also provide damage affinities to the player.

 # Features In Progress

-## Changes to Combat

-Soon damage types will be changed so that a weapon, monster, or spell can have multiple damage types, such as a sword that has both "slashing" damage and "holy" damage, and the logic will be reworked such that, for instance, a monster resistant to "slashing" damage will not have this benefit against a "holy" damage attack from such a sword if the monster is vulnerable to "holy" damage.

 ## Predetermined Rooms